The production of plums for drying is carried out in highly specialised farms by producers

 from the planting of young trees to the harvest – always with painstaking care for the protection of the environment,

 Our farms have unique characteristics, since we chose to keep great distances between plants and between each row,

-in order to obtain an excellent exposition to sunlight – which, together with irrigation, represents a crucial factor in the production of high quality plums.
+in order to obtain an excellent exposure to sunlight – which, together with irrigation, represents a crucial factor in the production of high quality plums.

-Such great distances also allow for the employment of specialised technical instruments for all farming operations, from pruning to harvest.
+Such great distances also allow for the utilization of specialised technical instruments for all farming operations, from pruning to harvest.

 Full-scale production is reached slowly: six years have to pass between planting and the first harvest.